 Secure the Bow and Stern of the Kayak

-Double-check that your kayak is secure and where you want it to be while traveling, and using rope or additional straps, secure your bow and stern to the front and rear bumper of your vehicle.
+Double-check that your kayak is secure and where you want it to be while traveling.
+Using rope or additional straps, secure your bow and stern to your vehicle’s front and rear bumper.

-Since you’re not using a solid roof rack, securing the bow and stern will keep the kayak from lifting and moving around while you drive.
-You’ll find easy attachment points at the grab handles on most kayaks.
+Since you’re not using a solid roof rack, securing the bow and stern will keep the kayak from lifting and moving while you drive.
+Most kayaks have easy attachment points at the grab handles.

 Tip: Stop and check your straps after 30 minutes of driving, as they’ll often begin to loosen up.
 If you’re traveling a longer distance, check them every hour or so to be sure they remain tight!

-With a longer kayak that may hang out over the bumpers, you may want to add a red flag for safety reasons as well.
+With a longer kayak that may hang out over the bumpers, you may also want to add a red flag for safety reasons.

-Now you have your kayak secured nicely to the top of your car!
-Remember to drive safely and check on your straps holding the kayak every hour or so!
+Now, your kayak is nicely secured to the top of your car!
+Remember to drive safely and check the straps holding the kayak every hour or so.

 Foam Block Kayak Carrier Setup – A Step Up!

 There is nothing wrong with the pool noodle setup except maybe being a little heavy on the DIY look!
-The next step up is an inexpensive foam block kayak carrier from Amazon for your car top!
+The next step up is an inexpensive foam block kayak carrier.

 Soft Roof Rack Pads

-One more option to transport a kayak on a car without a roof rack is the soft pad roof rack.
-They are very similar to the foam block carrier and attach to the roof of the car accordingly.
+One more option for transporting a kayak in a car without a roof rack is the soft pad roof rack.
+These are very similar to the foam block carrier and attach to the car’s roof accordingly.

 The soft roof rack pads are designed to slide over a roof rack, but they can be used similarly to the pool noodles and foam blocks.
-They sit a little bit lower than the foam blocks, and they store easier with the ability to squish down and come with a storage bag.
+They sit slightly lower than the foam blocks and store easily because they can squish down.
+They also come with a storage bag.

 How Fast Can You Drive With a Kayak on the Roof?